The Instruments / The R Doctrine

 If you are leading an institution through the reset — across any of these dimensions — I would welcome the conversation.

 No intake process, no gatekeeper.
-A note reaches me directly, and I reply myself — usually within a day or two.
+Tell me which dimension you’re navigating — the note reaches me directly, and I reply myself, usually within a day or two.

 This comes straight to my inbox.
 I read every note personally and reply myself — not a team, not an auto-responder.